acend/argocd-basics-training/content/en/docs/01/_index.md

 {{% alert title="Note" color="primary" %}}The URL and Credentials to the Web IDE will provided by the teacher.
 Use Chrome for the best experience.{{% /alert %}}

-Once you're successfully logged into the web IDE open a new Terminal by hitting `CTRL + SHIFT + C` or clicking the Menu button --> Terminal --> new Terminal and check the installed {{% param cliToolName %}}version by executing the following command:
+Once you're successfully logged into the web IDE open a new Terminal by hitting `CTRL + SHIFT + ¨` or clicking the Menu button --> Terminal --> new Terminal and check the installed {{% param cliToolName %}}version by executing the following command:

 ```bash
 {{% param cliToolName %}} version